-I met with the State Parks Director and the AZ State Parks Board and our plan was received unanimously by the board and we were able to keep the park open and operating in the black to this day.
-The agreement is renewed every 3 years and as the park improves its revenue then we plan to dissolve the contract.
+After meeting with the State Parks Director and the AZ State Parks Board, our plan was unanimously approved by the board.
+We have been able to keep the park open and operating in the black to this day.
+The agreement is renewed every 3 years and, as the park improves its revenue, we plan to dissolve the contract.
 Because of the business and common sense approach to the problem, the State Parks Board recognized and awarded me for innovative thinking and creating an agreement different and more sustainable than any other park project in the state.
 I thank my parents, colleagues, past employers and friends for teaching me the common sense business approach to solving problems and thank the Lord for helping me retain it.

-Being raised in a farm and ranch atmosphere was the biggest blessing I have had in my life.
-It taught me how to work hard and you learn fast how to work smart.
-It was a life that I wished I could have raised my children in.
-We lived 20 miles from town but my parents made sure I was involved in sports and school activities and never missed many.
+Being raised in a farm and ranch atmosphere is one of the biggest blessings in my life.
+It taught me how to work hard.
+It made me learn fast how to work smart.
+It was a life I wish I could have raised my children in.
+We lived 20 miles from town, but my parents made sure I was involved in sports and school activities.
+We didn't miss many.
 Don’t get me wrong, I still had to do all my chores before and after any events I was involved in.
 It didn’t matter what time I got home from that football game or track meet, I still had to feed the animals and milk the cow.

 I started driving tractor at 8 yrs. old and drove my first D9 Caterpillar at 12 yrs. old.
-We grew mostly alfalfa hay for Chino, CA and the Hackberry Ranch towards Duncan, so irrigating, cutting and hauling hay got priority over most everything at our place.
-We were pretty modern because we had a pickup with a phone in it, but you had to park in a certain place on the hill to make and receive phone calls and the horn would honk when someone would call.
-We had animals like most everybody, with hogs, chickens and cattle for our meat and of course the corn, vegetables and good ole watermelons.
-We worked hard and we played hard, we weren’t perfectionists but we worked hard till we got it right or would do it again till we did.
+We grew mostly alfalfa hay for Chino, CA, and the Hackberry Ranch near Duncan.
+Irrigating, cutting hay, and hauling hay got priority over most everything at our place.
+We were pretty modern because we had a pickup with a phone in it, but you had to park in a certain place on the hill to make and receive phone calls.
+Oh, and the horn would honk when someone would call!
+We had animals like most everybody, with hogs, chickens and cattle for our meat.
+Of course we grew corn, vegetables and good ole watermelons.
+We worked hard and we played hard, we weren’t perfectionists but we worked hard till we got it right or we would do it again till we did.
 This was where good work ethics and common sense were learned and developed.
-My dad always said that your word and reputation is all you got because money comes and goes and people too.
-I know we will probably never get back to those days but the rural lifestyle we do have we need to make sure we protect it and not let government destroy it by taking away our rural businesses and family operations because the city doesn’t always recognize the values of our country and state.
+My dad always said that your word and reputation is all you got, because money comes and goes, and people too.
+I know we will probably never get back to those days, but we need to protect the rural lifestyle we do have and not let government destroy it by taking away our rural businesses and family operations.
+Sadly, the city doesn’t always recognize the values of our country and state.